Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Introduction

-In Chapter 4, we connect the study of spectral invariants to the Lagrangian Floer theory developed in \cite{fooo:book}.
-The main construction in the study is based on open-closed Gromov-Witten theory developed in \cite{fooo:book} Section 3.8, which induces a map from the quantum cohomology of the ambient symplectic manifolds to the Hochschild cohomology of $A_\infty$ algebra (or more generally that of Fukaya category of $(M,\omega)$).
-A part of this map was also defined in \cite{fooo:book} and further studied in \cite{fooo:toricmir} Section 31.
-This part borrows much from \cite{fooo:book,fooo:toricmir} in its exposition.
+In Part 4, we connect the study of spectral invariants to the Lagrangian Floer theory developed in \cite{fooo:book1,fooo:book2}.
+The main construction in the study is based on open-closed Gromov-Witten theory developed in \cite[Section 3.8]{fooo:book1}, which induces a map from the quantum cohomology of the ambient symplectic manifolds to the Hochschild cohomology of $A_\infty$ algebra (or more generally that of Fukaya category of $(M,\omega)$).
+This map was defined in \cite{fooo:book1} and further studied in \cite{fooo:bulk}, \cite[Section 2.6]{fooo:toricmir} and etc..
+This part borrows much from \cite{fooo:book1,fooo:book2,fooo:toricmir} in its exposition.
 The main new ingredient is a construction of a map from Floer homology of periodic Hamiltonians to Floer cohomology of Lagrangian submanifold, through which the map from quantum cohomology to Floer cohomology of Lagrangian submanifold factors (Subsection \ref{subsec:PIirelation}).
 We also study its properties especially those related to the filtration.
-A similar construction was used by Albers \cite{albers} and also by Entov-Polterovich \cite{EP:rigid} in the monotone context.
+A similar construction was used by Albers \cite{albers} and also by Biran-Cornea \cite{biran-cor} in the monotone context, which has been exploited by Entov-Polterovich \cite{EP:rigid} in their study of symplectic intersections.

-In Chapter 5, we combine the results obtained in the previous chapters together with the results on the Lagrangian Floer theory of toric manifolds obtained in the series of our previous papers \cite{fooo:toric1,fooo:bulk,fooo:S2S2,fooo:toricmir}, give various new constructions of Calabi quasimorphisms and new Lagrangian intersections results on toric manifolds and other K\"ahler surfaces.
-These results are obtained by detecting the heavyness of Lagrangian submanifolds in the sense of Entov-Polterovich \cite{EP:rigid} in terms of spectral invariants, critical point theory of potential functions and also open-closed morphism between quantum cohomology to Hoschchild cohomology of $A_\infty$-algebra of Lagrangian submanifolds.
+In Part 5, we combine the results obtained in the previous parts together with the results on the Lagrangian Floer theory of toric manifolds obtained in the series of our previous papers \cite{fooo:toric1,fooo:bulk,fooo:S2S2,fooo:toricmir}, give various new constructions of Calabi quasi-morphisms and new Lagrangian intersections results on toric manifolds and other K\"ahler surfaces.
+These results are obtained by detecting the heaviness of Lagrangian submanifolds in the sense of Entov-Polterovich \cite{EP:rigid} in terms of spectral invariants, critical point theory of potential functions and also the closed-open map from quantum cohomology to Hochschild cohomology of $A_\infty$-algebra of Lagrangian submanifolds.